 Indian International High School, Dubai is a private K-12 school located in Dubai Silicon Oasis, Dubai.
 It currently caters to 2,000 students (well below the figure of 2,300 of 2017).
-The school is rated Acceptable by the KHDA, a ranking it has held for five years in a row.
-This puts it sharply at odds with its sister schools in Garhoud and Oud Metha, which have received Good and Outstanding respectively.
+The school is rated Acceptable by the KHDA, a ranking it has held for eight years in a row.
+This puts it sharply at odds with its sister schools in Garhoud and Oud Metha, which have received Good and Very Good respectively.